 Cherry Almond Overnight Oats (Dairy Free)

-- In a medium bowl whisk together the almondmilk, honey, vanilla bean paste, and salt.
+- In a medium bowl whisk together the almondmilk, honey, vanilla extract, and salt.

 - Add the oats, chia seeds, almonds, and cherries.
 Stir until combined.

 - Cover and allow to sit in refrigerator for at least four hours.